 Investigations and referrals to evaluate, monitor, intervene and safeguard children's health, growth, developmental, behaviour, emotional and psychological wellbeing should be considered.
 The quality of children's relationships (particularly with caregivers) and each child's self-concept are also very important considerations.
 Effort may be required to advocate for especially vulnerable children and to prevent "systems abuse" including "systems neglect".
-Extra efforts may be required to ensure that children's safety and wellbeing is monitored in an ongoing way.
+Particular care is often required to obtain information about and to fully assess children on Care by Secretary orders and children living in residential care placements.
+Extra efforts may be required to ensure that children's safety and wellbeing is monitored in an ongoing and effective way whereby interventions occur as needed and suboptimal management plans change.
 This may require VFPMS staff to arrange or facilitate medical appointments with general practitioners, audiologists, local paediatricians, dentists, and others.
 Consideration should also be given to specific advice regarding when (for example, within a set timeframe) these recommendations should be actioned.